Schedule a FREE home water test with a Culligan Water expert today!

 Can Hard Water Contribute To Skin Problems and Eczema?

 The chronic, itchy skin rash that affects 20 percent of babies and young children is painful for your child, and a pain for you to deal with.
 Furthermore, while eczema conditions are known to improve with age, there is no true cure, and its regression is unpredictable in nature.
+In areas like Akron, where hardness minerals are consistently present, this can add another layer of irritation for sensitive skin.

 There are many preventative measures that people practice to mitigate the effects of eczema, or the chances of your child contracting it.
 Most are related to clothing, detergents, bathing, topical creams, certain diets, and prescription medicine.